plinss/flake8-literal/README.md

 | LIT016 | Use single quotes for continuation strings to match
 | LIT101 | Remove raw prefix when not using escapes
 | LIT102 | Use raw prefix to avoid escaped slash
+| LIT103 | Use raw prefix for re pattern

 Examples